English Curriculum at St John’s CEP School

 - Whole school cursive handwriting approach.

-- Teaching and learning of spelling from Y2 to Y6 follows the Kent LA spelling progression guidance.
+- Teaching and learning of spelling from Y2 to Y6 using the 'No Nonsense Spelling' programme.

-- Teaching and learning of grammar and punctuation skills from Y1 to Y6 follows the Kent LA spelling progression guidance.
+- Teaching and learning of grammar and punctuation skills from Y1 to Y6 using the 'No Nonsense Grammar' programme.

 - Shared Writing – teacher-modelling / sharing ideas / peer evaluation / proof reading and redrafting